 The Anatomy of a Data Layer

 To effectively implement and manage a data layer, it is essential to understand its technical structure.
-While the concept can be explained with analogies, its power lies in its precise definition as a JavaScript object.
-This section transitions from the “why” to the “what,” breaking down the fundamental components for a more technical audience.
+Whether you’re working with plugin-generated data layers or implementing custom solutions, the fundamental structure remains consistent.
+This section transitions from the “why” to the “what,” breaking down the core components for both technical and non-technical audiences.

-Technically, the dataLayer is a JavaScript Array with some conventions on how it is used.
+Technically, the dataLayer is a JavaScript Array with specific conventions for how it’s used.
 When you add the Google Tag Manager container snippet to your website, it automatically checks for an existing object named dataLayer.
-If it does not find one, it initialises an empty array with that name: dataLayer = [];.
-All subsequent information is then added, or “pushed,” into this array as JavaScript Objects.
+If it doesn’t find one, it initialises an empty array with that name: dataLayer = [];

 The versatility of the data layer comes from its ability to handle different types of data.
 Here are the most common data types you will encounter, with examples: